P2 Cardiovascular Health

 Our Mission: Be a world leader in transforming cardiovascular data into knowledge for better health.

 Monitor population health (cardiovascular factors and disease) in Alberta

 Design interventions to prevent cardiovascular disease and promote cardiovascular health

 Implement precision medicine in cardiovascular health from person to population

 Align with the federal government’s priority to reduce vascular risk factors

 Optimize cardiovascular health through the building of quality data

 Support today’s cardiovascular experts and future leaders

 He is the Co-Chair of the Libin Cardiovascular Institute’s Person to Population (P2) Cardiovascular Health Research Group.
 Dr. Hude Quan is a Professor at the Department of Community Health Sciences at the University of Calgary, the Director of the World Health Organization Collaborating Centre in Classification, Terminology and Standards at the O’Brien Institute for Public Health and the Director of the Center for Health Informatics.
-Dr. Quan is the Lead for Alberta’s Strategy for Patient Oriented Research (SPOR) SUPPORT Unit Methods Support & Development Platform and Astra-Zeneca and Chiu Family Chair in Cardiovascular Health Promotion and Disease Prevention.
+Dr. Quan is the academic lead of the Data and Research Services Platform, of the Alberta Strategy for Patient Orientated Research (SPOR) and the Astra-Zeneca and Chiu Family Chair in Cardiovascular Health Promotion and Disease Prevention.